The Daily Dose/Friday, May 17, 2024

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has the latest from the gym.
+The Diary of a Nobody – Sparrow doesn’t go on a date.
 Today’s Diary.

 ———